-One such opportunity that came out of a blogging conference I recently attended was that of launching my own live blogging event.
-It was something I’d vaguely considered since I started Productive Blogging, but I’d never really given it much serious thought.
-Then a talk at the conference really challenged me to think more seriously about it – which lead to Mandy Mazliah of Sneaky Veg suggesting we collaborate on it and coming up with the perfect venue for it… and the idea of Productive Blogging LIVE was born!
+One such opportunity that came out of a blogging conference I attended was that of launching my own live blogging event.
+It was something I’d vaguely considered ever since I started Productive Blogging, but I’d never really given it much serious thought.
+But a talk at a blogging conference really challenged me to think more seriously about it – which lead to Mandy Mazliah of Sneaky Veg (who was at the same conference) to suggest we collaborate on it and she also had an idea for the perfect venue for it… and so the idea of Productive Blogging LIVE was born!

 8. Greater accountability

 I know this might not sound like an obvious one, but it really is one of the best parts of attending a live blogging event.
 Going to a blogging conference and getting all inspired with new things to try and talking about them with fellow bloggers makes you much more likely to actually get on and do them…. precisely because you have voiced them out loud with your fellow bloggers.
 There’s that added sense of accountability because other people know you plan to do something that is a great motivational tool to get on and do it!

 9. 100% focus

 One of the things I love about live blogging events is that it ensures I am 100% focused.
 How many times have you downloaded a free ebook or even bought a blogging course with every intention of working through it, but only got halfway through before giving up… or else it becomes that one task that falls off the to do list every day?